4.9 from 20 users

 To correct a breech presentation, a doctor may recommend the external cephalic version (ECV) procedure.
 Unfortunately, this procedure is often painful and uncomfortable, and it does not always succeed.

-2. Moxibustion for breech baby
+2. Moxibustion for a breech baby

 Moxibustion (also known as moxa) is a natural, comfortable alternative to ECV for turning a breech baby.
 Derived from the Chinese herb mugwort, moxa sticks are lit and held over specific acupuncture points on the body.
 The heat from the stick stimulates the points without any pain or discomfort.
 Treatment can begin from 34–36 weeks of pregnancy.